Radical 66

-Radical 66 or radical tap (攴部) meaning "tap" is one of the 34 Kangxi radicals (214 radicals in total) composed of 4 strokes.
+Radical 66 or radical tap (攴部) meaning "Tap (valve)" is one of the 34 Kangxi radicals (214 radicals in total) composed of 4 strokes.
 It is also used to represent a folding chair.

 In the Kangxi Dictionary, there are 296 characters (out of 49,030) to be found under this radical.

 攴 is also the 74th indexing component in the Table of Indexing Chinese Character Components predominantly adopted by Simplified Chinese dictionaries published in mainland China, with 攵 being its associated indexing component.